jollyboss123/hermes/README.md

 # j-redis

 A naive implementation of redis in java.
-Uses java 21 virtual threads.

 ### run:
 ```bash